 Technique

-Amygdala, 2016-2018, robotic sculpture from stand-alone installation.
+Amygdala, 2016-2018, robotic prosthesis from stand-alone installation.

 Media: Artificial skin, artist’s hair, epoxy, beeswax, FPGA computer board, custom AI software (adaptive neural networks, reinforcement learning algorithms), servo motors, 3D-printed body, aluminium chassis, steel metal knife.

-Rei, 2018, facial robotic prosthesis used in the performance Eingeweide.
+Re-I, 2018, facial robotic prosthesis used in the performance Eingeweide.

 Media: Bacterial cellulose, FPGA computer board, custom AI software (adaptive neural networks, reinforcement learning algorithms), servo motors, 3D-printed body, aluminium chassis.